Live expert-led training courses/learning journeys across a wide range of topics.

 Leaders show empathy, compassion and attentiveness towards their team, and this in itself can inspire those around them.
 Knowing your peers individually is important because knowing what boosts morale for one person could ultimately be different for someone else.
 This is why employee engagement programmes are great as a base point to work from, but you need to delve deeper to consistently retain and engage employees.
 Additionally, employee engagement programmes and activities must reflect the core values of the company and its leaders.
 It's no good for example, having a breakfast bar if company leaders don't believe in its value.
 It's hard enough proving ROI on something like that, without having to battle non-believers too!

 We reference the importance of creating positive working environments regularly at Hemsley Fraser because this means so much to us.
-A working environment is again reflective of its leadership and companies core values.
+A working environment is again reflective of its leadership, management and companies core values.
 Without care for your peers/team, the result is a negative place to work.
 This is why some companies get their employee engagement plans wrong; those in charge of increasing engagement don't have enough focus on the business, it's members and the performance of the team to encourage this kind of activity.
 In the long run, everyone pays the price and staff turnover is very high.

 To create a truly engaged and positive working environment research is key.
 Survey your current team, survey prospective employees and find out what drives them - what are they looking for to be inspired?
 This will guide you, and from here you can research companies that provide these activities, perks and learn from them.
 You can take all of this data and insight and build a coherent plan to improve employee engagement for the here and now, as well as the future of the business.